ed-fish/ed-fish.github.io/_pages/about.md

 Excited by advances in Computer Vision and with the goal of moving into software enginnering and research I decided to start a PhD.

-I am currently applying for intenships for Spring and Summer 2022.
-If you are looking for a super motivated software engineer with experience in machine learning please get in touch.
+I am currently applying for internships for Spring and Summer 2022.
+If you are looking for a super motivated software engineer with experience in machine learning and creative technology please get in touch.